-Custom built websites are completed by a web design specialist, they build the exact website you want, including specific design and integrated features.
+Custom-built websites are completed by a web design specialist, they build the exact website you want, including the specific design and integrated features.
 Bespoke builds are great if your business needs a website with advanced functionality and lots of custom code.

 The key benefit of a bespoke website is that it can grow and develop with your business.
 This means that future expansion and changes to the site can be implemented seamlessly and with as little hassle as possible.

-A bespoke site gives you the freedom to develop and create an digital presence without limitations.
+A bespoke site gives you the freedom to develop and create a digital presence without limitations.
 Custom coding ensures that you have full control over how your site performs on other devices, such as mobile phones and also search engines like Google.

-Full technical support and maintenance is available as the web developers will have control over every function of the sit.
+Full technical support and maintenance is available as the web developers will have control over every function of the site.

 When to Choose a Custom Built Website

-A bespoke website is a good choice when you’re looking for a unique look to, for example, highlight your brand, niche product or service or to stand out of your competition.
+A bespoke website is a good choice when you’re looking for a unique look to highlight your brand, niche product, or service or to stand out of your competition.